wearebraid/vueformulate.com/docs/guide/inputs/types/file/README.md

-you are using the recommended approach of uploading files with `Axios` or an `uploader` function since `FileUpload` tracks these changes for you, but if you're relying on the native `FormData` constructor your results will not include mutations made to the `FileList` Safari.
+you are using the recommended approach of uploading files with `Axios` or an `uploader` function since `FileUpload` tracks these changes for you, but if you're relying on the native `FormData` constructor your results will not include mutations made to the `FileList` in Safari.
 :::

 ### Upload results with `v-model` on `FormulateInput`